 Cutting the cost of Christmas presents

 Research by The Money Advice Service has shown that £2.4bn was wasted last year on unwanted Christmas presents, as well as on food/drink that was unused.
 With 37% of people saying that they received presents worth an average of £54 which were unused, it is easy to see how so much money can be wasted at Christmas.
+That’s why I have compiled a list of fantastic ways to cut Christmas costs.

 Make a list of everyone that you normally buy for.